 "N-no, oh Naga.
 We didn't do anything if that sort!"
 Lucina blurted out, trying but failing to maintain her composure.
 "I mean, Ren has been nothing but a gentleman, I mean…he hasn't done anything indecent!
 I...
 I swear by my father's name that he was only letting me spend the night here!"

 "Is that so?"
 Sojiro was skeptical, not sounding fully convinced.
 "So, you two are just friends?

-Lucina straightened upright again, the blush in her cheeks gone and nodded.
-"That would be the most appropriate way to put it, yes."
+Lucina straightened upright again, the blush in her cheeks still present as she nodded.
+"That would be the most appropriate way of putting it, yes."

 Sojiro's gaze lingered on her for a couple of seconds before his shoulders suddenly dropped.
 "I see," she heard him say, his voice turning into a whisper.
 "Have you eaten anything yet?"

-Her eyes blinked in surprise by the sudden proposition, "I beg your pardon?"
+Her eyes blinked in surprise.
+"I beg your pardon?"

 Lucina didn't seemed sure on what to do.
 Her eyes moved back-and-forth from Morgana—who was just as confused as her and merely shrugged—to Sojiro's impassive gaze.

 "I appreciate your kind offer," Lucina spoke up, though with slight hesitation.
 "But I intruded into your property without your permission.
 I just cannot accept such kindness after I myself committed such a disrespectful display myself.
 It won't be right to–"

 Sojiro raised an eyebrow at this, while Lucina froze in place in complete shock.
 Her face gaining a healthy tone of red as she looked down at her own stomach.
 "I… I didn't…."

 "It's alright," Sojiro said with a knowing smile.
 "I can see that you're well educated, but there's no need to act so polite.
 Just give me a few minutes, I'll feed you."